jeffbass/com-yin-yang-ranch/docs/local-wildlife/index.md

 of walls and fences.
 There is a creek (or ditch? or Barranca?
 Let's call it a creek) that runs under a 4 lane road and along 2 sides of our lot.
-A variety of wildlife uses the creek as a way to move from the hills above us to the various creeks and drainage basis below us.
+A variety of wildlife uses the creek as a way to move from the hills above us to the various creeks and drainage basins below us.

 ![Our Creek for Critters](../images/creek-flowing.jpg)